Northfear/fheroes2-vita-old/README.md

 You can download some custom map packs here: https://sourceforge.net/projects/libsdl-android/files/FreeHeroes2/

 ## Configuration
-If you want to change game options (like resolution, audio settings, movement speed or translations), copy fheroes2.cfg from ux0:app/FHOMM0002/ to the ux0:data/fheroes2 and edit it.
+If you want to change game options (like resolution, audio settings, movement speed or translation), copy fheroes2.cfg from ux0:app/FHOMM0002/ to the ux0:data/fheroes2 and edit it.

 960x544 resolution is supported, but performance isn't that good with it (especially during combat).
-So I had left 640x480 as the default one.

 ## Controls
 - Left analog stick - Pointer movement